shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 This configuration file contains pieces of information about the domain ID, the domain identifier for the domain tabs in the administration, and the domain locale.

 !!! note
-    Changing locales for domain may cause the tests starts failing.
+    Changing locales for domain may cause tests to start failing.
 It is necessary to [configure default locale](#38-default-application-locale) properly to fix it.

 #### 3.2 Frontend routes
 Create a file with the frontend routes for the added locale if this file is not already created for this locale.